-When you suffer Wounds, they accumulate separately on your Superficial Health, Nonvital Health, and Vital Health.
+When you suffer Wounds, they accumulate separately on your Nonvital Health, and Vital Health.
 Vital Health can be thought of as wounds to the head, major organs, or arteries.
 Nonvital Health can be thought of as wounds to the arms, legs, muscle, or soft tissue.
-Superficial health can be thought of as bruises and scrapes.
-Each Health type has different consequences for passing its Threshold (filling each box on the character sheet for that health type).
+Each Health type has different consequences for exceeding its Threshold (filling each box on the character sheet for that health type).
 When a Threshold is reached, consult the Health Thresholds Table.